prithviemmanuelmachado/appointments/README.md

 - A non user will request access to the application

-- The request can be reviewed by an admin
+- The request can be reviewed by an admin on user management screen

 - The request can be approved or denied

 > Create access as admin

-- An admin can create user directly
+- An admin can create user directly from user management screen

+## Appointment management

+A doctor can create appointments for themself, but an admin is able to create appointments for any doctor in the system.
+Similarly a doctor can leave notes on their appointment, but an admin can leave notes on any appointment in the system